Absinthe - Frequently Asked Questions

 How much two bottles of Absinthe Original shipped to USA would cost in US dollars?

 Shipping rates are based on weight and location.
 The cost of the item (for insurance) is also taken into consideration.
-For packages 1lb and under, shipping will be $5.10 to anywhere in the Continental United States.
-For packages over 1lb, shipping is determined by location.
-Two bottles of Absinthe Original will normally be anywhere from $29.90 to $39.90 using USPS Recorded delivery.
+Two bottles of Absinthe Original will normally be anywhere from $39.90 to $49.90 using FedEx Express delivery.

 What does absinthe taste like?
 Is it very bitter?